 We’re Glad You’re Visiting!

-Fairchild Tropical Botanic Garden is truly a unique place, and we’re so glad you’ve chosen to visit.
+Fairchild Tropical Botanic Garden is truly a unique place in Miami, and we’re so glad you’ve chosen to visit.
 Here you can walk garden paths surrounded by the wonders and beauty of nature, talk to experts in horticulture and conservation science, see butterflies and birds at every turn, experience our butterfly and hummingbird exhibit, Wings of the Tropics, and take classes on everything from photography to grafting.
 Walking the grounds will introduce you to a large variety of tropical plants and their amazing array of sizes, shapes and colors.
 The Garden includes many collections and exhibits as well as native habitats brought together in a unified landscape design that flows from one area to another.

 Preparing for Your Visit